mapillary/mapillary-js/doc/docs/main/init.md

 If we specify an image ID in the [viewer options](/api/interfaces/viewer.vieweroptions#imageid), the cover will always be visible initially (but can be hidden automatically through with the `cover: false` component option).

 If we do not specify an image ID in the viewer options the cover will be hidden (resulting in a dark background being shown).
-In this case, we need another way to tell inform the Viewer about the intial image.
+In this case, we need another way to tell inform the Viewer about the initial image.
 We can use the Viewer.[moveTo](/api/classes/viewer.Viewer/#moveto) method to do that by calling it with our image ID.

 :::tip